Ruby on Rails: Philosophy and design

 Ruby on Rails is intended to emphasize Convention over Configuration (CoC), and the Don't Repeat Yourself (DRY) principle.

-The Rails Doctrine (rubyonrails.org/doctrine) is an enduring enabler that guides the philosophy, design, and implementation of the Ruby on Rails framework.
+The Rails Doctrine is an enduring enabler that guides the philosophy, design, and implementation of the Ruby on Rails framework.

 "Convention over Configuration" means a developer only needs to specify unconventional aspects of the application.
 For example, if there is a class Sale in the model, the corresponding table in the database is called sales by default.
 It is only if one deviates from this convention, such as calling the table "products sold", that the developer needs to write code regarding these names.
 Generally, Ruby on Rails conventions lead to less code and less repetition.

 "Don't repeat yourself" means that information is located in a single, unambiguous place.
 For example, using the ActiveRecord module of Rails, the developer does not need to specify database column names in class definitions.
 Instead, Ruby on Rails can retrieve this information from the database based on the class name.

 "Fat models, skinny controllers" means that most of the application logic should be placed within the model while leaving the controller as light as possible.